Feel the burn? Tips for sun-safe skin all year round

-To ensure you can get the full SPF protection from your sunscreen you need to apply 30 ml – about a shot glass worth at least (studies show that many people don’t actually apply enough to get the full SPF benefit).
+To ensure you can get the full SPF protection from your sunscreen you need to apply 30 ml – about a shot glass worth at least (studies referred to in a story in The Guardian show that many people don’t actually apply enough to get the full SPF benefit).
 You also need to apply it 30 minutes before you go out in the sun, so it properly bonds with your skin.
 Then reapply the same amount every two hours.
 And if you go swimming, towel yourself off, or start sweating lots, it pays to reapply again just to be doubly sure.

 Be sensible with your clothes